abbeymart/mcresponse-nim/README.md

-# mcresponse package
+# mcresponse package | github.com/abbeymart/mcresponse-nim

+- Standard HTTP network-status codes and texts
-- Standardised response object for different types of transactions/functions
+- Standardised response object and method for transactions / tasks
 - See the tests folder and test cases for different scenarios and usage

 ## Installation